Ergodic and foliated kernel-differentiation method for linear responses of random systems: Kernel-differentiation algorithm

 \subsubsection{Basic model}

-This subsection considers a chaotic neural network whose dynamic is deterministic, and the exact linear response does not provide useful information.
-Since the perturbation is foliated, we can add only a low-dimensional noise, which incur less errors.
-Then we use the kernel-differentiation algorithm to compute approximations of the linear response.
+This subsection considers an unstable neural network whose dynamic is deterministic and whose exact linear response does not provide useful information.
+Since the perturbation is foliated, we can add a low-dimensional noise, which incurs a smaller error.
+Then we use the kernel-differentiation algorithm to compute the linear response of the modified system.

-A main goal in design neural networks is to suppress gradient explosion, which is essentially the definition of chaos.
+A main goal in the design of neural networks is to suppress gradient explosion, which is essentially the definition of unstable dynamics, or chaos.
 However, even with modern architecture, there is no guarantee that gradient explosion (or chaos) can be precluded.
-Unlike stochastic backpropagation method, we do not perform propagation at all, so we are not hindered by gradient explosion.
-But we add extra noise at each layer, which introduces a (potentially large) systematic error.
+Unlike the conventional backpropagation method, the kernel-differentiation method does not perform propagation at all, so we are not hindered by gradient explosion.
+However, we add extra noise at each layer, which introduces a (potentially large) systematic error.

+\lil{yin} \ree{ This example is also difficult for method which involves finite-element type method (this means to construct some approximation on a set of basis functions).
+Generally, the Monte-Carlo type method is more efficient when dimension $\ge4$ (see \cite[appendix A]{TrsfOprt} for a rough comparison).
+This neural network example, with dimension $M=9$, is almost impossible for finite-element type method. }

 The variables of interest are $X'_n\in\R^9$, $n=0,1,\cdots, T$, where $T=50$, and the dynamic is